USM Content

 - Add at least one action block at the end of each path.
 After an action block, you can define additional conditions and paths as long as another action block follows.

-- Older workflows such as emails, update/approval requests, and move row automation on large sheets may take a few minutes to complete.
+- Older workflows, such as emails, update/approval requests, and move row automation on large sheets, may take a few minutes to complete.

-- Cells that contain cross-sheet formulas or cell links won’t trigger a workflow that automatically changes the sheet (Move Row, Copy Row, Lock Row, Unlock Row, Approval Request).
+- Cells that contain cross-sheet formulas or cell links don’t trigger a workflow that automatically changes the sheet (Move Row, Copy Row, Lock Row, Unlock Row, Approval Request).
 To work around this, consider using time-based automation or recurrence workflows.

 Workflow limitations